juhapekkaeloranta/citybike-statistical-analysis/README.md

 Predictions for a station defined by station id and a single hour:
 /prediction/2/2018-10-08T19:00:00Z (here station id 2 and time Oct 8th 2018 19:00)

+Combined predictions for +-12 hours:
+/combined/2 (here station id 2)

-The server also serves historical data in JSON format at paths formatted like:
+The server also serves combined historical data at paths formatted like:
 /combined/8/2018-09-12T12:00:00Z (here station id 8 and centre time Sept 12th 2018 12:00)

-The historical data range is from 12 hours before the called time to 12 hours after the called time.
+The combined data range is from 12 hours before the called time to 12 hours after the called time.
 Actual availability data is given for the 12 hours before the called time (and is null for the 12 hours after).
 Prediction data covers the whole 24 hour period.

+NOTE: current combined predictions assume that script get_current_availability.py is run every 60 minute on the background (keeping the real availability data up to date).

 # Details on the current model and data